ethereum/ERCs/ERCS/erc-xxx.md

 ---

 ## Abstract
 This standard is an extension of [ERC-7551](https://github.com/ethereum/ERCs/pull/85).
-While ERC-7551 defines a compliant transfer, freezing of securities, enforced transfers by operators and machine readable properties of the issuance itself, this standard addresses the additional requirements according to the regulatory requirements of the German Electronic Security Act (GeSAct) in terms of confidentiality and transparency of the legal status of a security.
+While ERC-7551 defines a compliant transfer, freezing of securities, enforced transfers by operators and machine readable properties of the issuance itself, this standard addresses the additional regulatory requirements according to the German Electronic Security Act (eWpG (link to ewpg)) in terms of confidentiality and transparency of the legal status of a security.

-As no current approved standard is supporting the full set of demanded functionality, this standard shall, in combination with ERC-7551, enable the industry to build applications relying on a fully compliant On-Chain register for securities.
+As no current approved standard is supporting the full set of demanded functionality, this standard shall, as an extension of ERC-7551, enable the industry to build applications relying on a fully compliant On-Chain register for securities.

+Additionally to the requirements covered in ERC-7551, this standard seeks to fulfil:

 ### Privacy of Balances
-The Smart Contract must check, if the wallet that is calling the report function, is eligible to get the balance of a given wallet.
+The Smart Contract must check, if the wallet that is calling the report function, is eligible to get the Balance of a given wallet.

 ### Full descriptive Report of Balances
-The smart contract must provide a full set of properties along with the balance as ruled out in the law
+The smart contract must provide a full set of properties along with the Balance as ruled out in the law.

-### Support of different statuses of a security
+### Support of different legal statuses of a security
 The smart contract must support different statuses of a security and enable transfer restrictions according to certain statuses.
 This is done by an approach based on ERC-1155.

 ## Motivation

-The German Security Act aims to be agnostic to the technology that is used to build a Crypto Security Register according to its §16.
+The German Electronic Security Act aims to be agnostic to the technology that is used to build a Crypto Security Register according to its §16.
 Although EVM intentionally was designed to be public and permissionless on the level of the blockchain as well as on the level of smart contracts, the regulated market could benefit from the flexibility that come with smart contracts and the potentials that come with a potential combination of securities and utilities.

-To overcome the monopole of the Central Securities Depository in traditional finance, there must be a reliable standard that is addressing the regulatory demands for a security.
+To overcome the monopole of the Central Securities Depository in traditional finance, there must be a reliable standard that is addressing the regulatory demands for a crypto securities.
-Additionally, the implementation should embed as much regulation as possible into the smart contract to prevent the rise of siloed solutions developed by each regulated registrar.
-This is  enabling the different players in the market to integrate these securities in their trading platforms and exchanges independent from the regulated registrar that is managing them.
+Additionally, the implementation should embed as much regulation as possible into the smart contract to prevent the rise of siloed solutions developed by each regulated crypto registrar.
+This enables the different players in the market to integrate these securities in their trading platforms and exchanges independent from the regulated registrar that is managing them.

 Under these prerequisites, a security standard should not only address the restrictions based on KYC and AML rules but should also address the dimensions of privacy as well as transparency in terms of completeness of information about the properties and the legal status of a security.